For People with Forensic Histories or Behaviours

 No one we support has ever been recalled to prison or hospital for a repeat of their index offence.

-Our work is closely aligned to the NHS Transforming Care Service model.
-We support people out of long stay institutions, helping them build new lives in their local communities.
+Our work is closely aligned with the NHS Transforming Care Service model.
+We support people out of long-stay institutions, helping them build new lives in their local communities.

 Alongside other agencies working within the Transforming Care agenda, we support people to grow in confidence, develop empathy, and thrive in their homes and local communities.
 In other words, to rehabilitate.